About Valley of the Temples

-More a ridge than a valley, the Valley of the Temples is mainly comprised of the beautiful ruins of 9 sacred temples.
-Beyond the temples, the Valley of the Temples has numerous other archaeological sites, including the 1st century AD Tomb of Theron and several sanctuaries, the oldest of which was built around the 6th century BC.
+More a ridge than a valley, the Valley of the Temples mainly comprises the beautiful ruins of 9 ancient sacred temples.
+Beyond the temples, the Valley of the Temples boasts numerous other archaeological sites, including the 1st century AD Tomb of Theron and several sanctuaries, the oldest of which was built around the 6th century BC.